Necrotizing enterocolitis is the death of tissue in the intestine. It occurs most often in premature or sick babies.

 Exams and Tests

-Necrotizing enterocolitis is a serious disease with a death rate approaching 25%.
+Necrotizing enterocolitis is a serious disease.
+About 1 in 4 infants die from it.
 Early, aggressive treatment helps improve the outcome.

 When to Contact a Medical Professional

-Piazza AJ, Stroll BJ.
-Digestive System Disorders.
+Maheshwari A, Waldemar AC.
+Digestive system disorders.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 102.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 96.

 Reviewed By: Todd Eisner, MD, Private practice specializing in Gastroenterology, Boca Raton, FL.
 Clinical Instructor, Florida Atlantic University School of Medicine.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.